Search waiting | Matsusada Precision

 Inductors have different names depending on their use

 Inductors are used in a variety of places in our daily lives.
-Depending on the application, they are called coils, choke, reactors, solenoids, line filters, etc., as in the case of transformers.
+Depending on the application, they are called coils, chokes, reactors, solenoids, line filters, etc., as in the case of transformers.
 The following is a list of typical names.

 Choke coil